Foundation Models in Medical Imaging: A Review and Outlook: Background

 The initial success of Large Language Models (LLMs), such as the GPT series from OpenAI \citep{brown_language_2020} and BERT from Google \citep{devlin_bert_2019}, marked the start of foundation models.
 Building on their success in natural language processing, the concept expanded into computer vision with the development of \textbf{\textit{Vision Foundation Models (VFMs)}} and \textbf{\textit{Vision-Language Foundation Models (VLFMs)}}, which integrate both visual and textual data.

-\paragraph*{Why Foundation Models for Medical Imaging?} FMs are particularly useful in medical image analysis because they address the limitations of traditional computer vision approaches.
-Traditionally, computer vision models rely on supervised learning with labeled datasets, which are scarce in medical settings due to the time, cost, and expertise required for annotation.
-To mitigate this, models are often pre-trained on datasets like ImageNet, which contain natural images.
-However, ImageNet-trained models are limited by their focus on natural images, which differ significantly from medical data in terms of texture, structure, and context.
-As a result, they often struggle to generalize across diverse medical specialties and imaging domains.
+\paragraph*{Why Foundation Models for Medical Imaging?} Traditionally, deep learning models for image analysis are trained using supervised learning, which requires large amounts of labeled data.
+In medical imaging, such annotated datasets are often scarce due to the time, cost, and expertise required for labeling, which severely limits the performance of deep learning models.
+Some methods try to overcome this limitation by pre-training on large labeled natural image datasets, such as ImageNet, which are more readily available.
+However, because natural images differ greatly from medical images in texture, structure, and context, these models often struggle to generalize across medical specialties and imaging modalities.

-FMs, on the other hand, are pre-trained on vastly larger and more diverse datasets, using self-supervised learning techniques.
-Unlike traditional pre-training, which is often constrained to a single domain (e.g., natural images from ImageNet), FMs are designed to learn universal representations that capture a broader range of patterns and features.
-This makes them more adaptable to the unique characteristics of medical data, even when fine-tuned on limited labeled datasets.
-By leveraging their ability to generalize across domains and tasks, FMs excel at a wide range of medical imaging applications, including lesion segmentation, disease classification, generating medical summaries from imaging data and patient records, and answering clinical questions related to images, such as estimating tumor sizes or predicting disease progression.
+Foundation Models overcome this limitation by learning from large, diverse, \textit{unlabeled} datasets using self-supervised learning.
+Instead of being trained for a single task, they learn general representations that capture broad patterns and features in the data.
+These rich representations can then be fine-tuned for a variety of medical imaging tasks—such as classification, segmentation, detection, and diagnosis—using relatively few labeled examples.
+This approach reduces the reliance on annotated datasets while improving generalization across imaging modalities and clinical domains.